 In the ensuing years I bought literature on the phenomenon but became soon aware that one had to separate the wheat from the chaff in reliability.
 In former days newspapers were far less hesitant to report on the subject.
 When the Sceptical Society came up in the ninetees, editors seemed to hesitate burning their fingers on the subject afraid of becoming the laughing stock of the public.

 What speaks against this explanation is that in past communications in spiritistic circles never a word has been said about flying saucerlike spaceships.
-In fact supposedly spiritistic communicators do not seem to know much more of our state of science than we do and have never predicted in the past that for instance electricity would be the main energy source of our present civilisation.
+In fact spiritistic communicators do not seem to know much more of our state of science than we do and have never predicted in the past that for instance electricity would be the main energy source of our present civilisation.

 One wonders what view of life they have.
 Do they have a 'belief'?
 Do they ponder about the purpose of life like we do?
 Do they have views of a spiritual nature and possible existence of the divine?

-UFOs do not seem to have tried to help man with important inventions: alphabet, means to record and perpetuate knowledge and events, instruments (wheel).
-At least no archeological proof for that has been found so far.
-If UFOs do not wish to effect our way of living, they may have seen other ways to make us advance.
+UFOs do not seem to have tried to help man with important inventions: alphabet, means to record and perpetuate knowledge and events, instruments.
+At least no convincing archeological proof for that has been found so far.
+If UFOs do not wish to influence our way of living, they may have seen other ways to make us advance.
 They might have decided to stimulate our fantasy by demonstrating with their spaceships that far more may be achieved by our science.
 Yet, if this was their purpose indeed, their effort to show what science can achieve was not picked up by scholars in our time.
 To the contrary, the community ignored phenomena for centuries and ridiculed those who reported sightings.

 Finally: Do crop circles have any bearing on these visitors from space?